 —Brigham Young, Joseph Fielding Smith, Elder Bruce R. McConkie and others taught that Mary became pregnant with Jesus as a result of sexual relations with God the Father. (“Begotten means begotten; and Son means son.
 Christ was begotten by an Immortal Father in the same way that mortal men are begotten by mortal fathers,” wrote McConkie.)

 —Joseph Smith and others traveled to Salem, Massachusetts, in 1836 after he reported receiving a revelation that large amounts of money would become available there.
 “And it shall come to pass in due time that I shall give the city unto your hands, that you shall have power over it . . . and its wealth pertaining to gold and silver shall be yours.”
 (D&C 111:4) When no money was forthcoming, they returned to Kirtland.
+(Unlike the journeys involving Zion's Camp and the Martin-Willie handcart tragedy, the spin doctors at church headquarters haven't yet seen fit to apply their talents to the Salem trek.)

 —In 1838, Elder Parley P. Pratt said, “I will state as a prophecy, that there will not be an unbelieving Gentile upon this continent 50 years hence; and if they are not greatly scourged, and in a great measure overthrown, within five or ten years from this date, then the Book of Mormon will have proved itself false.”

 —President David O. McKay called the Roman Catholic Church one of the “two great anti-Christs in the world.”
 Communism was the other.
 (David O. McKay and the Rise of Modern Mormonism, p.
 120.)
+Elder Bruce R. McConkie wrote in Mormon Doctrine that the Roman Catholic Church was “the great and abominable church.”
+Today's Latter-day Saints use neither great nor abominable in describing the Catholic Church, although false is acceptable.

 —Many top authorities, including Presidents Wilford Woodruff and Joseph F. Smith, knowingly made false statements (sometimes under oath) relating to the continued practice of plural marriage after the 1890 Manifesto.
 (See “Plural Marriages after the 1890 Manifesto,” by D. Michael Quinn.)

-—Joseph Smith and subsequent prophets believed that all American Indians are Lamanites.
+—Joseph Smith and subsequent prophets believed that all American Indians were Lamanites.
 However, the introduction to the Book of Mormon was revised in 2007 to say that the Lamanites are among the ancestors of the American Indians.
 In the Doctrine and Covenants, American Indians are still referred to as Lamanites.

 —Today's church does not believe Brigham Young's statement that God the Father is a developing being and is “still progressing in knowledge and wisdom.”